smsummers1/e15/independent-study/README.md

 ![]()

 After you click the Import User Data button, you should return to the form again.
-Check the database to see the newly imported data is in the students table.
+Now, check the database to see the newly imported data is in the students table.

 <img src='images/25.png' width='700' height='auto'>